AnushkaNilangekar/AnushkaNilangekar/README.md

 ## Hello there and welcome to my profile! 👋

 ### About Me 👩🏻
-I'm a senior studying Computer Science at Purdue University, with a passion for building creative and practical software.
+I'm a software engineer and recent Computer Science graduate from Purdue University, with a passion for building creative and practical software.
 From coding games inspired by campus life to tackling real-world engineering challenges, I enjoy bringing ideas to life through code!

-- 🔭 *I’m currently working on*: my personal website and senior project!
+- 🔭 *I’m currently working on*: my personal website!
 - 🌱 *I’m currently learning*: Contributing to open source
 - 👯 *I’m looking to collaborate on*: any full-stack projects and hackathons :))
 - 🤔 *I’m looking for help with*: Finding a full-time software engineering opportunity!